nygard/GnuSpeech/Applications/README.txt

 PreMo
 -----

-A simple application that allows the user to enter text and convert it into a special "phone" string which is required for input into Monet.
+A simple application that allows the user to enter text and convert it into a special phoneme string which was required for input into an older version of Monet.